chaimvaid/react-form-handler/README.md

 # Getting Started with React forms handler

+This library provides form object that can be used by React's hooks and class components

+* Lightweight library.
+* Zero dependencies.
-This project is inspired from angular reactive form.
+* Inspired from angular reactive form.

 ```